Creality Ender 3 Vs Pro Vs V2 Vs CR-6 SE – Comparison Review

 Other than that, the minimalistic frame design enables tremendous possibilities for you to attach add-ons, upgrades, and mods.

-For starters, the Y-axis base has been reinvigorated with 40×40 aluminium extrusion to increase stability, making it much better in terms of firmness.
+For starters, the Y-axis base has been reinvigorated with 40×40 aluminum extrusion to increase stability, making it much better in terms of firmness.

 Even more so, bearing wheels mounted below the printer further reduce friction, improve rigidness, and offer amplified dimensional stability.